 - Be respectful and do not overstay your welcome; ask the person how much time they have.

-- Always send a thank you note or email to the person who made the connection for you, as well as the person who granted the informational interview.
-These people are now part of your network.
+- Always send a thank you note or email to the person who made the connection for you, and the person who granted the informational interview.

 About the interviewee